forcedotcom/CustomMetadataLoader/README.md

 # How to deploy custom metadata loader
 1. Download the folder custom_md_loader and zip all the files inside this folder.
 Package.xml should be at the top level of the zipped file.
-2. Log in to your developer organization via workbench and deploy this zip file. (migration -> deploy)
+2. Log in to your developer organization via workbench and deploy this zip file. (migration -> deploy).
+Tick 'Single Package' when deploying.

 # How to use custom metadata loader